-Gain the knowledge and training required to become a skilled manager in the hospitality industry with a Diploma of Hospitality Management at Victoria Polytechnic.
+Gain the knowledge and training required to become a skilled manager in the hospitality industry with a Diploma of Hospitality Management SIT50416 at Victoria University Polytechnic.

 Areas of study include:

 - business marketing.